bmcmahen/react-cube-navigation/Readme.md

 ## Install

-Install `react-cube-navigation` and its peer dependency `react-gesture-responder` using yarn or npm.
+Install `react-cube-navigation` and its peer dependencies `react-gesture-responder` and `react-spring` using yarn or npm.

 ```
-yarn add react-cube-navigation react-gesture-responder
+yarn add react-cube-navigation react-gesture-responder react-spring
 ```

 ## Basic usage